Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 Background:

 * `gdp_chan_t` is opaque to "my side" of the API.
-* `gdp_pdu_t` is opaque to "my side" of the API; it maintains the state of a single logical message from a known source to a known destination during receipt.
-It exists to provide the potential of streaming interface, and is only used when receiving a PDU.
-Internally ("your side") it is fair game for other use, in particular, for sending a PDU.
+* `gdp_cursor_t` is opaque to "my side" of the API; it provides a streaming interface to a payload while the client is receiving.
+  Internally ("your side") it is fair game for other use, in particular, it may be useful on the sending side.
 * `gdp_buf_t` implements dynamically allocated, variable sized buffers (already exists; based on `libevent`).
 Details of that interface are not included here.